 One recent project completed by the program tackled the problem of quality rentals in the area to attract and retain teachers.
 The workers took two abandoned houses and one empty lot and turned it into a six-unit “teacher’s village” that boasts 100% occupancy today.
 Creating viable housing for teachers and other professionals is a major, long-term goal of the organization.

 This June, the city of Welch will proudly unveil another exciting new project -- its Arts & Cultural Center, a former Hudson car dealership that’s been sitting vacant for 20 years but has been restored by Warrior Creek students.

 Vacant skeletons of formerly beautiful, vibrant buildings are commonplace in Welch.
 Many are torn down; many remain as a reminder of the region’s economic and social decline.

 Snow says restoring one of those buildings as a repurposed arts center will “remind community members about what once was good, and inspire community involvement.
 This center will not only generate programs to inspire creativity in the arts but will seek to create a dynamic and thematically driven place where residents and visitors may reflect on the rich history of this area.”

 The center will host classes, exhibits and performances, provide a gathering place for public and private events, and house a radio station where high school students can learn about production and sound engineering.

 As part of the 80-year-old building’s revitalization, students in the workforce program took on the challenge of finishing the building’s raw concrete floors.

-With help from Bruce Ferrell, technical specialist for PROSOCO, and Brent Morgan of Reliable Equipment, the students spent time learning about the chemical makeup of concrete floors and how to polish them, and then got hands-on training on the floors.
+With help from Bruce Ferrell, technical specialist for PROSOCO, and Brent Morgan of Reliance Equipment, the students spent time learning about the chemical makeup of concrete floors and how to polish them, and then got hands-on training on the floors.